jenkuuuuuu/Fools-Gambit/README.md

 # Fool's Gambit - Yet ANOTHER Alternate Balatro Mod
 ## Balatro, but somethings off...?

+> [!WARNING]
+> This mod is in a very early state!
+Certain additions may be broken or unbalanced, which may lead to crashes or generally a less fair experience.
+This will be remedied in future updates! :)

+> [!IMPORTANT]
+> Unfinished, or currently broken content, can be toggled in settings, behind debug mode.

 Fool's Gambit is an unused title for Balatro.
 This mod aims to add (some)new jokers, packs and alternate effects to basically every Balatro gimmick, including:
 - Alternate effects for all Jokers
 - New consumeable types; and their associated booster pack